Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/2/LessonPlan.md

 Note that we can view the log files in this directory by running `ls`.

-- Point out that there are five files in this directory, each for one of Candy Corp's websites:
+- Point out that there are five files in this directory, each for one of Wonka Corp's websites:

    - `Chocolateyfun.com`
    - `GummyGummy.com`